AdamGPrice/Table-Booking-Application/README.md

 # About the Project
-Table booking web application for bars/pubs to use to upgrade their existing booking solutions built with NodeJS and MySQL for the server-side which implements a secure REST service using json web tokens for user authentication, and the client-side is built with HTML and JQuery.
+Table booking web application for bars/pubs to use to upgrade their existing booking solutions. built with NodeJS and MySQL for the server-side which implements a secure REST service using json web tokens for user authentication, and the client-side is built with HTML and JQuery.
 The entire project can be deployed and configured using Kubernetes.
 The app was made for a distributed systems module at university to demonstrate capabilities of creating a reliable and scalable web application deployed on a server using container orchestration.
-Table booking application for pubs and bars
+Table booking application for pubs and bars.

 ## deployment
 ### local/dev